Extending Justniffer

 - on_close or on_interrupted or on_timed_out – The connection is closed, interrupted, or times out.

-- result – The transaction is complete, and this method is called to retrieve the final outcome for logging.
+- result – The exchange transaction is complete (the request and response have been completed), and this method is called to retrieve the final outcome for logging.

 - Deleted – The object is removed, either manually or by garbage collection when it’s no longer needed.